 And then they kill it a few days later on the desires of Lieberman.

-So they then go out to say this this gives them cover to get Lieberman on their side, and then others say it's now okay to vote for this, since they got rid of the Medicare expansion.
+So they then go out to say this gives them cover to get Lieberman on their side.

-When you're not compromising at all because you never intended the Medicare expansion to be real in the first place.
+And you look like you're compromising when you're not compromising at all because you never intended the Medicare expansion to be real in the first place.

 It was just designed to get Lieberman in there.

-So and it looks like it works.
+So, and it looks like it works.

 But whatever works, nothing off the table, amendments, spending bills, gridlock, what government shutdown if we have to.